cockroachdb/docs/src/current/cockroachcloud/upgrade-to-v21.2.md

 docs_area: manage
 ---

-Now that [CockroachDB v21.2](https://www.cockroachlabs.com/docs/releases/v21.2) is available, an [Org Administrator]({% link cockroachcloud/authorization.md %}#org-administrator-legacy) can upgrade your {{ site.data.products.dedicated }} cluster from the {{ site.data.products.db }} Console.
+Now that [CockroachDB v21.2](https://www.cockroachlabs.com/docs/releases/v21.2) is available, an [Org Administrator]({% link cockroachcloud/authorization.md %}#org-administrator-legacy) can upgrade your CockroachDB {{ site.data.products.dedicated }} cluster from the CockroachDB {{ site.data.products.cloud }} Console.
 This page guides you through the process for an Admin.

 {{site.data.alerts.callout_success}}
-Upgrading a {{ site.data.products.dedicated }} cluster to a new major version is opt-in.
-Before proceeding, review the {{ site.data.products.db }} [upgrade policy]({% link cockroachcloud/upgrade-policy.md %}).
+Upgrading a CockroachDB {{ site.data.products.dedicated }} cluster to a new major version is opt-in.
+Before proceeding, review the CockroachDB {{ site.data.products.cloud }} [upgrade policy]({% link cockroachcloud/upgrade-policy.md %}).
 {{site.data.alerts.end}}

 ## Step 1.
 Verify that you can upgrade